Panelium/old/README.md

 ### Configuration

-Configuration files are generated automatically in `/etc/panelium/` for each service.
+Configuration files are created automatically in `/etc/panelium/` for each service.
 You can adjust these files as needed after installation.

 Note: backend and daemon(s) have to be on the same second-level domain (third- and lower level domains, aka subdomains, can be different) for the CORS and cookies to work properly.

-Blueprints are available at http://blueprints.ndmh.xyz/ ([source](https://github.com/Panelium/Blueprints))
+Blueprints are available at https://blueprints.ndmh.xyz/ ([source](https://github.com/Panelium/Blueprints))

 ### Development Environment Setup